We've rebranded! Welcome to Flash Apps by Fluorescent (Formerly Obsidian)

 Choose products that require little consideration

-That’s why the best impulse displays limit anything that requires the customer to decide between one option or another.
+That’s why the best cross-sells limit anything that requires the customer to decide between one option or another.
 For example, Old Navy’s flip-flops are brightly colored and inexpensive, so they might seem like a perfect impulse buy in the summer.
 But an upsell with 50 different color choices can overwhelm customers and make them hesitate long enough to reconsider the impulse.

 So, be deliberate in your product choices.
 Curate a few select items to populate your upsell area so customers don’t have to spend too long choosing between different color or size variations.
 Ideally, choose products without variants so that no additional choice needs to be made on your customers' part.